-Climate change affects everyone, but its impacts are not experienced equally across populations.
-Black, indigenous, people of color (BIPOC), low-income, elderly, and other historically marginalized communities are more vulnerable to flooding, extreme heat, sea-level rise, and other hazards of a changing climate.
-Historically, planning and development have centered the needs of White communities and relegated marginalized communities to areas that are more exposed to pollution and environmental hazards (Taylor, 2016).
-Systemic racism, from housing discrimination to exclusionary participatory processes, has led to inequity in many communities in terms of climate resilience.
-As a result, those who contribute the least to climate change are most often in harm's way.
+Even though climate change affects everyone, its impacts are not experienced equally across populations.
+Black, Indigenous, people of color (BIPOC), low-income, elderly, and other historically marginalized communities are more vulnerable to flooding, extreme heat, sea-level rise, and other hazards of a changing climate.
+Historically, planning and development have centered the needs of White communities and relegated marginalized communities to areas that are more exposed to pollution and environmental hazards.2 Systemic racism, from housing discrimination to exclusionary participatory processes, has led to inequity in many communities in terms of climate resilience.3 All of this means that those who contribute the least to climate change are most often in harm's way.